thejus-r/website/README.md

 ### v0.2 (25th Oct 2022)

+- Updates to product component
+- can pass bgColor, title to the component
+- made the nav bar stickey

+### v0.2 (25th Oct 2022)

 - Changed banner Text
 - added a button to view resume
 - add an element that help to understand to scroll below in larger screens